Skip to main content

 Optional.

-inputParameters.messages.roleThe required role for the chat completion.
-Available options include user, assistant, system, or human.
+inputParameters. messages.roleThe required role for the chat completion.
+Supported options include user, assistant, human or system.

 Optional.